Intermesh/groupoffice-docs/install/debian.rst

       apt-get install php-apcu

-9. If you purchased Group-Office Professional licenses then make sure the `Ioncube loader <http://www.ioncube.com/loaders.php>`_ is installed and place the license files in "/usr/share/groupoffice/".
+9. If you purchased **Group-Office Professional licenses** then make sure the `Ioncube loader <http://www.ioncube.com/loaders.php>`_ is installed and place the license files in "/usr/share/groupoffice/".
 For example "/usr/share/groupoffice/groupoffice-pro-6.3-license.txt".
+   You might want to use our script: https://github.com/Intermesh/groupoffice/blob/6.4.x/scripts/install-ioncube.sh

 10. Then visit http://yourserver/groupoffice and the installer should appear: